 I enjoy people and entertaining so lessons tend to be fun along with the work.

-Second - discuss and review the mechanics of the art - be it resistance (for dance), breath control (for singing) or projection (for acting).
-Posture can be part of this if needed but a good performer needs to be able to do their work in any position.
+Second - discuss and review the mechanics of the art.
+Dance, acting or singing each have their own structure.
 Listen to what doesn't work for them and help them discover what does

 Fourth - guide the student and correct mistakes.
 Help them through the inevitable "wall" that people hit.
 Listen to their concerns and help turn "can't" into "YES!".